GitGuardian/ggcanary/README.md

 The main steps to setup the project are the following:

 1. Configure your AWS profile for the project.
-You can run `aws configure --profile YOUR_AWS_ACCOUNT` (or directly save the created credentials in `~/.aws/credentials` and add credentials of your AWS account).
+You can run `aws configure --profile YOUR_AWS_ACCOUNT`.
 2. Setup the [Terraform backend](https://www.terraform.io/language/settings/backends/configuration):
    1. Add a `backend.tf.json` declaring a backend (examples can be found in [`examples/backend`](./examples/backend)).
    2. If you use S3 as a backend, run the [`./scripts/configure_s3.sh`](./scripts/configure_s3.sh).
 This will create the S3 bucket and DynamoDB table to store the terraform state.